 There's no better way to explore a waterway city like Brisbane than on a river adventure.
 Treat yourself to a gentle workout with a private kayak or paddle boarding tour.
-It's a hands-on way to explore both the natural and urban landscape of Queensland's river city.
-And if water's not your thing, you can test your skills on the cliffs by abseiling or rock-climbing at Kangaroo Point.
+It's a hands-on way to explore both the natural and urban landscapes of Queensland's river city.
+If water's not your thing, you can test your skills on the cliffs by abseiling or rock-climbing at Kangaroo Point.

-To meet some of the cutest (and cuddliest) inhabitants of Australia, take a trip to Lone Pine Koala Sanctuary, the world's largest koala sanctuary.
+To meet some of the cutest (and cuddliest) inhabitants of Australia, take a trip to Lone Pine Koala Sanctuary, the world's largest koala sanctuary and one of the top Queensland tourist attractions.
 Here you can feed your new kangaroo mates by hand, hug a furry marsupial and watch birds of prey in free-flight shows.

-In a country famous for its coastline, the Great Beach Drive stands out as a must-do experience.
+In a country famous for its coastline, the Great Beach Drive from Noosa to Fraser Island stands out as a must-do experience.

-Queensland's super hero experiences extend beyond the theme parks.
-Flyboarding is one of the more recent additions to the local adventure scene.
+Queensland's super hero experiences extend beyond the Gold Coast theme parks.
+Flyboarding is one of the more recent additions to the long list of Gold Coast attractions.
 Propelled by a large jet of water, you can soar through the air, hover above the surface and dive like a dolphin.
 One minute you feel superhuman and the next you're hilariously out of control.

-In a country famous for its coastline, the Great Beach Drive stands out as a must-do experience.
+In a country famous for its coastline, the Great Beach Drive, Queensland stands out as a must-do experience.
 Instead of putting wheel to road, this trip lets you drive across 200km of non-stop beach.
 All you need is a 4WD and a healthy appetite for discovery.

-Connecting the Sunshine Coast to the Fraser Coast, the drive passes through two UNESCO Biosphere Reserves, a World Heritage Marine Park and the largest sand island in the world.
-If you're lucky you may even spot a humpback whale in the distance.
+Connecting the Sunshine Coast to the Fraser Coast, the drive passes through two UNESCO Biosphere Reserves, a World Heritage marine park and the largest sand island in the world.
+If you're lucky you may even spot a humpback whale out at sea.

 Monuments to man and nature

-Moving from a man-made monument to a monument to nature, find your way inland to the giant lava tubes beneath the Undara Volcanic National Park, three hours outside of Cairns.
+Moving from a man-made monument to natural phenomena, find your way inland to the giant lava tubes beneath the Undara Volcanic National Park, three hours outside of Cairns.
 These immense ancient tunnels have haunting acoustics and can be experienced on informative guided tours.